 According to a study by Venngage 74% of marketers stated that more than 70% of their content contained some form of visual.
 The main source of visuals: Stock Photos.
 Most marketers agree that visual content is essential to their marketing strategy, however, they find it challenging to leverage them to engage their audience.

-In this article, I’ll present a few tips and trick to help you improve your performance and increase engagement using stock images.
+In this article, I’ll present a few tips and tricks to help you improve your performance and increase engagement using stock images.

 Visual content works… better